 The conveyancing process is one of the most frustrating parts of buying a house.
 But, why do solicitors take so long to exchange contracts?

-The truth is there can be numerous reasons from them simply being bad at their job or having too many clients to handle, through to instructions from the seller, delays in obtaining searches, and even unresponsive buyers.
+As we know from experience, there can be numerous reasons, from them simply being bad at their job or having too many clients to handle, through to instructions from the seller, delays in obtaining searches, and even unresponsive buyers.

 But, if you want to understand why solicitors take so long to exchange contracts, you’ll need to understand what’s involved in the process.

 That way, you can more easily spot when a solicitor is taking too long and do something about it.

 How Long Do Solicitors Enquiries Take?